-Ah blusher; the secret weapon in my quest for eternally glowing skin… While others may opt for bronzer or highlighter for their dewy kicks, I’ve always been a blusher girl first and foremost for its abilities to lift the face and perk up the complexion (even after less than 5 hours sleep).
+Ah, blusher; the secret weapon in my quest for eternally glowing skin… While others may opt for bronzer or highlighter for their dewy kicks, I’ve always been a blusher girl first and foremost for its abilities to lift the face and perk up the complexion (even after less than 5 hours of sleep).

 And while pretty much most blushers can mimic the effects of a full eight hours, there are a couple of particular ways I like to use mine to get the most bang for my glowing skin buck.
-All help give skin a natural, dewy look; and all take less than approximately three seconds (more of less…).
+All help give skin a natural, dewy look; and all take less than approximately three seconds (more or less…).

 1. Use Cream Blusher

 By far my favourite type of blusher, cream products tend to be naturally glowing thanks to their emollient formulas.
 Some are dewier than others though, so for maximum wet-look glow my favourite is Ilia’s Color Haze Multi-Matte Pigment.

 As an added bonus, because they tend to come in a stick or liquid form they’re ridiculously quick and easy to apply, and pretty much cut out the need for fiddly brushes entirely.

-Meanwhile slightly more matte fans might prefer Wander Beauty’s On-the-Glow Blush & Illuminator* or Glossier’s Cloud Paint (which gives a wash of colour without much of a noticeable glow).
-For a rundown of all my favourites cream blushers, as well as which ones work best for each skin type, take a look at my Cream Blusher Guide here.
+Meanwhile, slightly more matte fans might prefer Wander Beauty’s On-the-Glow Blush & Illuminator* or Glossier’s Cloud Paint (which gives a wash of colour without much of a noticeable glow).
+For a rundown of all my favourite cream blushers, as well as which ones work best for each skin type, take a look at my Cream Blusher Guide here.